 The Green Child (2020)

-The Green Child was commissioned by Whistling Hens in 2019 and will be completed in February 2020.
-The Green Child is a version of the fairy tale The Green She-Devil by Marcel Schwob from a collection of translated French decadent fairy tales called Fairy Tales for the Disillusioned.
+The Green Child was commissioned by Whistling Hens in 2019.
+Whistling Hens gave the world premiere on March 7, 2020 at the Music by Women Festival at Mississippi University for Women in Columbus, MS. The Green Child is a version of the fairy tale The Green She-Devil by Marcel Schwob from a collection of translated French decadent fairy tales called Fairy Tales for the Disillusioned.

 This tale is an adaptation of the legend of the green children of Woolpit in which a girl from a rural village finds a green child in the woods when she's out with her woodcutter father.
 The green child is inconsolable with tears.
 The girl makes sure her father takes her with them, and the green child joins them willingly.
 The family takes her in.
 The green child gets along in the village and doesn’t seem unhappy, but she never speaks, never fully adjusts, and never fits in.
 The other villagers are suspicious of her.
 The green child and the daughter are very close.
 When the daughter is older, her family, out of need, decides to put her into domestic service for a rich family.
 The girl is devastated, and the day before she is to leave, she is up all night, inconsolable.
 The green girl finds her, takes her hand, and leads her out into the freedom and wild of the woods.

 In this adaptation, the clarinet represents the green child, the character who does not use spoken language.
 The green child and the daughter share a bond of saving each other and also present two sides of inner life - the side that needs community and society, and the side that is wild and never fully tameable, and portraying these sides of a person as loving and helping each other, that each side can be helpful and necessary at some time.